slowernews/wisdom-tldr/chapters/chapter_1_self.md

 -- Lao Tzu*
 > *"What we reason for ourselves may help others.
 What we reason for others will not help us."
 -- Naval Ravikant*
-> *"If you hurt people because of their expectations of you, that's their problem."
+> *"If you hurt people because of their expectations of you, that’s their problem."
 -- Naval Ravikant*

-- don't build your castle in other peoples kingdom's
+- don’t build your castle in other peoples kingdom’s
 - freedom to -> freedom from -- naval
-- bees don't waste their time explaining to flies that flowers taste better than shit.
+- bees don’t waste their time explaining to flies that flowers taste better than shit.
 -->

 > *"A man is free at the instant he wants to be."